 Don't have time to make a layer dip?
 No problem.
-The only things needed here are a pumpkin and some store-bought or homemade guac.
+The only things needed here are a pumpkin and some store-bought guac.
 Instead of placing the spread in a plain bowl, turn the creamy green goop into a gruesome Halloween appetizer.
 Simply carve a pumpkin with an extra large mouth, then spread the guacamole into a stream.
-This cute but creepy appetizer sometimes goes by the unappetizing names "pumpkin vomit" or "puking pumpkin," but let's just call it delicious.
+This cute but creepy appetizer sometimes goes by the rather unappetizing names "pumpkin vomit" or "puking pumpkin," but let's just call it delicious.
 Oh, and here's how to keep that guacamole green.

 This creepy zombie skull is the ultimate way to serve charcuterie on Halloween.
 Simply wrap a clean plastic skull with prosciutto and serve it with more salumi, plus cheese and crackers.
 Guests will be head-over-heels for this creepy centerpiece.

 Roll garlic bread dough into knobby witch fingers that are almost too creepy to eat.
 Pat down the dough to create knotted knuckles and use a knife to make light creases.
 Then press in the almonds to create fingernails.
 Give them a swipe of garlic-infused ghee or butter and serve them up with blood-red marinara sauce for dipping.

 Love pigs in a blanket?
 Try mummified hot dogs instead.
 Simply wrap hot dogs in strips of store-bought puff pastry, brush them with beaten egg and bake until they're golden brown and crispy.
 The scariest thing about these frightful franks is that they’re terrifyingly delicious.

 Turn homemade or store-bought cupcakes into elegant spider web-decorated treats.
 Using gel icing makes decorating a cinch and this technique can be used to create a variety of elegant designs.